 Creating and Managing Retail Permissions

-Retail permissions in iVendNext define what actions users can perform at the Point of Sale (POS), such as processing sales, overriding prices, or managing shifts.
-By configuring these permissions, businesses can enforce security policies, prevent fraud, and streamline operations.
+Retail permissions define what actions users can perform at the Point of Sale (POS), such as processing sales, overriding prices, or managing shifts.

-This guide provides a step-by-step approach to setting up retail permissions, covering transaction rights, price/discount controls, shift settings, and more.
+This article provides a step-by-step approach to setting up retail permissions, covering transaction rights, price/discount controls, shift settings, and more.

 Step 1: Accessing Retail Permissions